totalslacker-civ6mods/Historical-Victories/README.md

 1. Scottish Enlightenment : None
    - Be the first to research The Enlightenment
    - Recruit 3 Great People from the Industrial Era
-   - Build 4 Golf Course improvements that yield culture
+   - Build a Golf Course that yields 4 culture
 2. Highland Charge : None
    - Kill 10 units with the Scottish Highlander unit
    - Promote 1 Scottish Highlander unit to level 8